Kaustubh0912/LMS/README.md

 # Library Management System (LMS)

-A **Library Management System** built using **PyQt5** and **MySQL**.
+A modern **Library Management System** built using **PyQt5** and **MySQL** with a beautiful Glassmorphism UI.
 This application allows users to manage books, handle book requests, and perform administrative tasks such as user management and request approvals.

 ---